Feds seeking private consultant to design, run firearm buyback program

 The ban covers some 1,500 models and variants of what the government considers assault-style weapons, meaning they can no longer be legally used, sold or imported.

-The government proposes a program that would allow current owners to receive compensation for turning in the designated firearms or keep them through an exemption process yet to be worked out.
+In announcing the ban, the government proposed a program that would allow current owners to receive compensation for turning in the designated firearms or keep them through an exemption process yet to be worked out.

+Sport shooters, firearm rights advocates and some Conservative MPs have questioned the value of the measures in fighting crime.

+The group PolySeSouvient, a leading proponent of stricter gun control, has argued that allowing owners of recently banned firearms to keep them would make it easier for a different government to simply reverse the ban in future.

 This report by The Canadian Press was first published Aug.
 12, 2020.